 - Assessing member and provider satisfaction

 Each year, we check to see how close we are to meeting our goals.
 Here's what we did in 2022:

 - We collected data on a set of clinical measures called Healthcare Effectiveness Data and Information Set (HEDIS®), as applicable.
 We shared the results with the National Committee for Quality Assurance (NCQA) Quality Compass®.
 The NCQA makes the results public.
 Each year, we use the results to set new goals and improve selected measures.
 And we improved performance on many measures.

 - We asked members and providers how satisfied they are with Aetna®.
 To improve satisfaction, we:

 - Enhanced the Aetna.com website and online tools

 - Improved the accuracy of our provider directory information

 - Improved online self-service options for members and providers

 - We surveyed members in the Aetna Disease Management program.
 Satisfaction remained high, and members are likely to recommend the program.
-Members also told us the information they learned from the program had a positive effect on their lives, and their health improved because of the program2.
+Members also told us the program helps them meet their health care needs.*